skydoves/sandwich/README.md

 ## Usage
 ### ApiResponse
 `ApiResponse` is an interface for constructing standard responses from the response of the retrofit call.
-It provides useful extensions for handling data from the successful and error response. <br>
+It provides useful extensions for handling successful data and error responses.
 We can get `ApiResponse` using the scope extension `request` from the `Call`.
 The below example is the basic of getting an `ApiResponse` from an instance of the `Call`.

 ```kotlin
 interface DisneyService {